SaphiraTeam/iDRAC-Bot/README.md

 ## 📋 Prerequisites

 - Node.js (v16.9.0 or higher)
-- IPMItool installed on your system
+- IPMItool installed on your system [Download from Dell.com](https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=m63f3)
 - A Dell server with iDRAC configured
 - A Discord application and bot token
 - SQLite3